 Gear Maintenance Drawers or Bins

 Having a dedicated tool or maintenance box for your activities makes fixing up a little easier when your bikes/skis/gear needs a little tune up.
-Something that we just picked up was a tool chest just for our bike stuff.
-This holds all our bike maintenance items like tools, cleaning supplies and spare parts.
+Recently we picked up a tool chest just for bike and ski maintenance needs.
+It holds all our bike maintenance items like tools, cleaning supplies and spare parts and also our ski wax and tuning supplies.
 It’s on wheels, so we can move it around the garage when its time to make a repair.

 Side note- we also recommended this bike maintenance stand buy Park Tools if you do home bike maintenance.